SpawnsSinner/SpawnsSinner/README.md

 I disike all ships involving Leon. do not interpret My interactions or My plushies as a ship ever
 ### island build limit whisper = block.
 I am already in a party and am not interested in leaving it.
 We generally stay away from slenderverse fans and will only ever sit in the creepypasta area with our queerplatonic partner.    **emh & mh fandom please still dni !!** fictives/fictkin are okay.
-any ponies We use with a queerplatonic flag are based on the fictives in Our qpp system's sources, please be respectful
+any ponies We use with a queerplatonic flag are based on the fictives in Our qpp system, please be respectful

 🟢 - actively looking at pt!! probably whispering someone
 🌙 - offtab, asleep or afk, whisper me if you wanna interact